TrN000/memerenamer/README.md

   - renames files
   - shows next image after rename
 - name can be written like a sentence and get reformatted to `snake_case` without any weird chars.
+- support more file types than just jpg -> now also png!

 # Feature Creep